Why Are Australia's Pink Lakes Pink?

 How many pink lakes are there?

-So far, 29 pink lakes have been discovered around the world.
+There are 29 discovered pink lakes around the world.
 You can find many pink bodies of water around the world, from Lake Retba in Senegal to the Salinas de Torrevieja in Spain to Pekelmeer on the Caribbean island of Bonaire.

 Are pink lakes safe to swim in?

-While theoretically, you can swim in a pink lake, it's not advisable due to the high concentration of salt in the water.
+While theoretically, you can swim in salt lakes, it's not advisable due to the high concentration of salt in the water.
 Moreover, at least one park website urges visitors to leave the park as undisturbed as they found it.
 So it's best to give up swimming in the Pink Lake to protect these natural wonders for generations to come.

 Does anything live in the Pink Lake?

-Due to the high salt content and other factors, the only living organisms in the Pink Lake are microorganisms including Dunaliella salina, red algae, which cause the salt content in the lake and create a red dye that gives the lake its color, as well as red Halobacteria, which is present in the salt crusts.
+Due to the high salt content and other factors, the only living organisms in the Pink Lake are microorganisms including Dunaliella salina — a red algae which cause the salt content in the lake and creates a red dye that gives the lake its color — as well as red Halobacteria, which is present in the salt crusts.

 Advertisement